Cloud-Schematics/getting-started/README.md

 - Add required license file for your template.
 - Run secrets manager test by using detect secret tool.
 - Migrate your template to the latest versions.
 For example, migrate repository templates using Terraform v0.11 to Terraform v0.13 or higher.

-### Should have

 - `Release tags` - Tags are used to identify template versions.
 Release tag names must be a semantic version, which can optionally be prefixed with `v`.
 For example, v1.0.0.
+- Archive your template in a '.tgz' file extension format to onboard to your private catalog.

+### Should have

-- Add tags for your template for ease search operation.
+- Add tags for your template to ease user search operation.

 ### Don'ts
 - Assume having a reference for the steps is good enough.
 The CLI steps and link to the API/SDK references if any, to be provided for the example.